mdvorak340/mdvorak340.github.io/README.md

   - `xhttp/pages` stores all non-standard pages.

+- `hosted` has nothing to do with the website, it is merely used to host images or other documents that can then be referenced by URL somewhere else.

 ## PAGE STRUCTURE AND CUSTOM TAGS

 Example structure of a page in `xhttp/pages` using every custom element.